 Your page layout helps the reader scan easily

-The objective of your sales copy is to get read: you want the the reader to say yes while reading your copy.
+The objective of your sales page is to get read.
+You want the reader to say YES while reading your copy.
 You want him to be so compelled to read that he cannot stop reading.

 Every single element on your page has a purpose

 Always ask yourself, “is talking about [X] going to help me [get the result I want]?”

 If the answer is no, don’t be a moron and get rid of it.